pactumjs/pactumjs.github.io/response-validation.md

 ## Custom Validations

-You can also add custom expect handlers to this library for making much more complicated assertions that are ideal to your requirement.
+By default, this library provides a rich set of assertion methods that mainly focuses on JSON content.
+We can also add custom expect handlers for making much more complicated assertions on different data types.
 You can bring your own assertion library or take advantage of popular libraries like [chai](https://www.npmjs.com/package/chai).

 ## AdHoc